-As for the dog collars, many dog owners prefer to use a head collar such as Gentle Leader to train polite walking.
+As for the dog collars, many dog owners prefer to use a head collar such as a Gentle Leader to train polite walking.
 Some brands even include training DVD so you can watch it from the comfort of your home and do the training.

-If you need one, I would suggest to seek a help from a professional trainer and ask him to accustom your dog to wear it.
+If you need one, I would suggest to seek help from a professional trainer and ask him to accustom your dog to wear it.
 Rather than the head collar, a plain buckle collar is a better option.

 Dog Behavior Training to Stop Dog Pulling